RDollish/sand-clock/README.md

+# Sand Clock

 # Work In Progress - Not currently functional.

 # Introduction
-Traditional timers often rely on digital or analog displays to count down time, but the Hourglass Timer takes a different approach by simulating an hourglass with sand particles.
+Traditional timers often rely on digital or analog displays to count down time, but the Sand Clock takes a different approach by simulating an hourglass with sand particles.
 This project was created to offer an alternative, visually appealing, and interactive timer experience.

-The Hourglass Timer is implemented using React for the user interface and Matter.js, a 2D physics engine, to simulate the behavior of falling sand particles.
+The Sand Clock is implemented using React for the user interface and Matter.js, a 2D physics engine, to simulate the behavior of falling sand particles.
 When the timer starts, the sand particles gracefully flow from the upper chamber to the lower chamber, creating a captivating visual effect.

 # Features
 Interactive UI: The Hourglass Timer provides buttons to start, pause, and reset the timer, enhancing user control and interaction.